Durham Constabulary’s Police Constable recruitment process has commenced, and application forms will now be accepted.

 Candidates must possess a full current Driving Licence at the point of application.
 This must be for a manually operated motor vehicle.
 Should you hold a provisional licence only you cannot apply.

-You will need to send the following documents if applicable
+You MUST send the following documents where applicable:

 - Copies of certificates re Level 3 qualifications or above qualifications